jestjs/jest/docs/Configuration.md

 Default: `false`

-Configure how tests run at project level
+This option allows the test runner to know how it runs your tests at a project level.

-This option allows the test runner to be pragmatic in how it runs your tests.
-Sometimes it's desirable for a specific package within your repository to run tests in band, such as integration tests, but for other packages in the same repository to run tests in parallel.
+Sometimes it's desirable for a specific package within your repository to run tests in band, such as integration tests, and for other packages in the same repository to run tests in parallel.

-This option allows you to be granular in how your tests are run per jest project, but to still benefit from the speed increases of running tests in parallel
+When configured in the root jest configuration, all tests will be run in band.

 ### `setupFiles` \[array]